4 Proven Ways to Treat & Prevent Dry, Peeling Skin On Your Cuticles

 Whether you’ve been dealing with this issue for a long time or it’s more of a seasonal problem that’s arrived with the colder, skin-drying weather, if you want to heal your cuticles back to health and finally be done with the constant irritation of having dry cuticles, then this blog is for you.

-In today’s blog, we’re going to talk about the most common issues that cause dry cuticles in the first place, as well as share four proven ways that you can treat and prevent dry cuticles.
+Now back to today’s blog, where we’re going to talk about the most common issues that cause dry cuticles in the first place, as well as share four proven ways that you can treat and prevent dry cuticles.

 Let’s begin with the basics: what exactly is the cuticle and what does it do for us?
 The cuticle is the layer of skin that is located along the bed of your nail and protects your nails by acting as a barrier to prevent bacteria from entering.

 The cuticle area is delicate and can get dry and crack easily, especially during the winter months when there is a lack of moisture in the air and more exposure to indoor heating.
 If you’re not sure as to why you are unable to get rid of your dry cuticles, take a look at this of common issues that may be causing them and see if any of them are a part of your daily life:

 - Not moisturizing your skin enough or at all

 - Cold weather

 - Nail or cuticle biting